 My work encompasses many different creative avenues incorporating my unique views of nature.
-I work in watercolor and oil on canvas, hand painted furniture and functional art which I design and build myself to woodland custom sculpted fairy houses.
+I work in watercolor, acrylic and oil on canvas, hand painted furniture and home furnishings which I design and build myself.
+Included are my whimsical woodland custom sculpted fairy houses.

 Thank you for visiting.

 My story begins many years ago, I have made some big mistakes along my journey and discovered some honest truths about life.
 First, mistakes are little blessings wrapped up for you to unfold.
 Lessons for you to grow with and best of all discoveries about your selves you never would have found otherwise.